svndl/EyeTracking/README_experiment.md

-## This is a readme file describing the structure and functionality for running and analyzing Eyetracking experiments.
+## This is a readme file describing the data structure and functions for running Eyetracking experiments.

 # Data organization